 Terriers are often described as fearless and determined, traits that stem from their hunting background.

-They tend to be intelligent and independent, sometimes making them stubborn.
+They tend to be intelligent and independent, which can make them stubborn.
 Their playful nature and boundless energy require plenty of exercise and mental stimulation to stay happy and healthy.

 Terriers’ Natural Cold Tolerance